ujjwal37/bobble_assignment/README.md

 5.Axios

 ### How to execute the project
-1.You need to run npm-install
+1.You need to run npm-install in the folder where you add these files.
-2.Install all the packages().
+2.This will install all the packages which i have used.
-In cmd execute npm start to run the project in localhost:3000.
+3.In cmd execute npm start to run the project in localhost:3000.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).